vuejs/vuefire/docs/guide/old__binding-subscriptions.md

 ### Geopoints (Firestore only)

 In Firestore you can store [Geopoints](https://firebase.google.com/docs/reference/js/firebase.firestore.GeoPoint).
-They are retrieved as-is by Vuefire, meaning that you can directly use methods like `isEqual` and access its properties `latitude` and `longitude`.
+They are retrieved as-is by VueFire, meaning that you can directly use methods like `isEqual` and access its properties `latitude` and `longitude`.

 > Refer to [Plugin installation](./getting-started.md#plugin) to retrieve the `Geopoint` class